bbc/accessibility-news-and-you/accessibility-and-testing-with-read-and-write.md

 title: Accessibility and Testing with Read&Write
 ---

-Read&Write literacy software makes the web more accessible for users with dyslexia, reading and other learning difficulties, or anyone whose first language isn't English.
+Read&Write is text to speech literacy software which makes the web more accessible for users with dyslexia, reading and other learning difficulties, or anyone whose first language isn't English.

 Read&Write **MUST** be tested with **Internet Explorer 11**.
 If the component/feature is used on a wide range of pages and services, to meet the Definition of Done **Chrome** **SHOULD** also be used for testing (as rendering engines differ greatly between browsers, which may effect how content is read), in order to be considered acceptable for a live release.
 Test using an actual device if possible.